The weather

 December

 December is a real festive month.
 Colourful street lights appear everywhere and every village wishes you a grand “Boas Festas”.
 The days are getting shorter but not as short as in the Netherlands, it is always two full hours longer light.
 No long dark days before Christmas, which makes a big difference in the feeling of happiness.
 The most important Christmas moment is Christmas Eve, on 24 December shops close early and government services often do not even open.
-Family huddles together, a lot is eaten and presents are handed out (after all, we do not know Sinterklaas here).
+Family huddles together, there is a lot of eating and presents are handed out (after all, we do not know Sinterklaas here).

 Faro